Big Update for Trekkers: Solo Travelers Can Now Explore Restricted Areas in Nepal

-This decision, announced on March 22, 2026, comes after continuous efforts from the Trekking Agencies’ Association of Nepal (TAAN) and tourism professionals across the country.
+This decision, made by The Government of Nepal Department of Immigration, announced on 22 March 2026, comes after continuous efforts from tourism entrepreneurs, including the Trekking Agencies’ Association of Nepal (TAAN) and tourism professionals across the country.
 For years, the restriction was seen as a challenge, especially as more and more travelers now prefer solo adventures and flexible travel plans.

 With this new update, independent trekkers can finally plan journeys into some of Nepal’s most remote and culturally rich regions without needing to find a travel partner.
 However, this doesn’t mean completely independent trekking.
 The government has kept important safety measures in place.
 Solo trekkers must still be accompanied by a licensed guide, and the trek must be arranged through a registered trekking agency in Nepal.
 This ensures proper logistics, safety, and support in case of emergencies in these isolated Himalayan regions.